lraycheva/core/tutorials/guides/01_javascript/javascript.md

 };
 ```

-This, however, will not re-render the Channel selector widget in the **Stocks** app with the newly programmatically joined Channel.
+This, however, won't re-render the Channel selector widget in the **Stocks** app with the newly programmatically joined Channel.
 To make the Channel selector react to calls to [`join()`](../../reference/core/latest/channels/index.html#API-join) and [`leave()`](../../reference/core/latest/channels/index.html#API-leave), define a method which will re-render the widget every time the current Channel has changed.
 Use the [`onChanged()`](../../reference/core/latest/channels/index.html#API-onChanged) method to subscribe for changes of the current Channel:

 ```javascript
 // In `start()`.